 Before You Leave Home

 Different rules apply to different nationalities, but one requirement governs everyone who’s applying for a Thai visa: a passport with at least 6 months validity.
+Aside from that, each visa comes with its own set of requirements.
+So read each section of this article carefully to find out which requirements you need for your visa.

 Proof of Funds